Bosnia and Herzegovina in the Eurovision Song Contest 2016: Semi-final

 Dalal, Deen, Ana Rucner and Jala took part in technical rehearsals on 3 and 6 May, followed by dress rehearsals on 9 and 10 May.
 This included the jury show on 9 May where the professional juries of each country watched and voted on the competing entries.

 The Bosnian performance featured Deen separated by a barbed wire prop from the other performers, who were covered by golden metallic foil.
-The performance made references to the European migrant crisis and the refugees fleeing Bosnia and Herzegovina during the Bosnian War between 1992 and 1995.
+The performance made references to the European migrant crisis and the refugees fleeing Bosnia and Herzegovina during the 1992–1995 Bosnian War.
 As the performance progressed, the performers were all symbolically reunited.
 The stage lighting and LED screens displayed predominantly blue colours which transitioned to red.
 The creative director for the Bosnian performance was Haris Pašović.
 The black costumes for Deen and Jala were designed by Tom Rebl, while Dalal's red metallic dress and Ana Rucner's metallic black and nude bodysuit were designed by Juraj Zigman.
 Two backing vocalists join the four performers on stage: Ena Đapo and Zorana Guja.